 An inventor can submit what’s called a utility application, which protects certain things like machines or systems.
 It generally takes about 12 months to complete the utility patent process.
 Generally, a utility patent can be expensive costing between $8,000 and $9,000.
 But more complex-type inventions can cost even more, up to $15,000.
 Oftentimes, utility patent applications will need to be amended at the request of an examiner from the USPTO.
 If this is the case, it will cost more to amend the patent application, usually another $3,000 depending on how many times you are required to amend.
 Remember that the utility patent application can be either provisional or non-provisional.

 The design patent protects “aesthetic” designs, which includes manufactured products, the shape of certain devices, and the layout of user interfaces.
 If you have an invention that qualifies for both design and utility patent protection, you can apply for both.
 A benefit to the design patent is that it is less expensive than a non-provisional patent application.
 Just like with the utility patents, the design patent application can be either non-provisional or provisional.

 As previously noted, the provisional application is not really an application seeking patent protection but rather an application putting everyone on notice that your invention is “patent pending” for a period of one-year while you determine your next plan of action in terms of seeking non-provisional patent protection.

 If you need help learning how much the patent process will cost for your invention, or if you are unsure whether or not you should apply for patent protection, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.